-It was late evening and the sun had already gone down.
-Being a sort of bohemian traveler I arrived without a place to stay or any direction for my journey.
+It was late evening and the sun had already gone down. when I arrived in Bogota, Colombia.
+Being a sort of bohemian traveler, I arrived without a place to stay or any direction for my journey.

 The only research I had done on Colombia was to look up hostels right before jumping on the plane to the capital of Bogota.
-Outside of that, the most I had heard was about the cocaine and drug smuggling.
-Having the name, “Pablo” led to a lot of Escobar references and conversations growing up.
-Not by choice and not fully wanting to believe it, my idea of the country may have been a little skewed.
+Outside of that, the most I had heard was Escobar references in reaction to my name, Pablo.

 Attempting to document the journey, I walked out of the airport talking to my camera as I described my process of travel and made my way to grab a bus ticket.
 Apparently a few people from the bus had seen me as I was asked about my set-up and what I was doing (recording yourself in public settings is often awkward).